cycle/docs/basic/crud.md

 print_r($user->getAddress()->getID());
 ```

-This behaviour is enabled by default by persisting entity with `Transaction::MODE_CASCADE` flag.
+This behavior is enabled by default by the persisting entity with `Transaction::MODE_CASCADE` flag.
 Code above can be equally rewtitted as:

 ```php